external-secrets/external-secrets/docs/provider/secretserver.md

 ### Referencing Secrets in multiple Items secrets

-If there is more then one Item in the secret, it supports to retrieve them (all Item.\*.ItemValue) looking up by Item.\*.FieldName or Item.\*.Slug, instead of the above behaviour to use gjon only on the first item Items.0.ItemValue only.
+If there is more then one Item in the secret, it supports to retrieve them (all Item.\*.ItemValue) looking up by Item.\*.FieldName or Item.\*.Slug, instead of the above behaviour to use gjson only on the first item Items.0.ItemValue only.

 #### Examples